Biography

 He studied industrial engineering, business management, and computer science.
 Having a degree in computer science, he worked in various labs and projects to better understand how computers and digital machines are made and work.

-Ali Reza runs a phone and electronics repairing business and highly advocates for people’s right to repair.
-He and his partners do various hardware hacks and repairs as well as doing software fixes and helping people to own their own devices by using free software.
+Ali Reza runs an electronic parts import and wholesale, as well as doing repairs, so he highly advocates for people’s right to repair.
+He and his partners do various hardware hacks as well as doing software fixes to help people own their own devices by using free software.

 As a privacy advocate, he educates people to make sure they know their rights; and their privacy is respected as they wish.
 He encourages people to fight against surveillance capitalism and abolish the wrong idea that companies own users’ data.